 The wind, now slower, picks up loose flakes and twirls them into a new dance before depositing them against a solid surface where they settle upon their mates building a drift higher than the stone wall they rest against.
 The flakes on top of the soaring wall of snow begin to swirl once more before settling against a new surface where their mates will help to build another wall.
 The trees, drooping in their winter hibernation, smile indulgently as the snowflakes play.
 Some build up against their feet, warming their toes against the cold of the season.

 The Flakes Shine like Diamonds.

 The field, now covered with the blue and white sparkles of diamond-like flakes, shines with the newness of its winter blanket.
 The grass and bushes beneath the snow sleep warm and cozy in their now protected covering.
 Leaves that fell from the trees during the autumn cycle now lie still beneath their covering, waiting for springs thaw and their renewal as food for the new growth.

 A flake lands on my mitten-covered hand and rests for a moment.
 I take a closer look.
 Each spike of glistening ice smiles at me as I admire its splendor.
 Then the wind takes the flake away to rest with its mates against a wall or tree.
 Another lands and is joined by a friend; their spikes interwoven where they lay.
 They rest for a moment in all their glory.
 Some then swirl away with another gentle gust of wind while others remain at rest.
 Such a beautiful blanket they make.

-The moment seems to last for an eternity until the growl and grind of a snow plow interrupts the quiet beauty.
+The moment seems to last for an eternity until the growl and grind of a snowplow fill the quiet beauty with reality.
 Snow that has fallen so gracefully upon the road is now carelessly swept away and mixed with sand and salt in an ugly heap upon the sidewalk.

 © 2012 Cheryl Simonds